≡ Menu

 • USCIS publishes information on the average processing times for various application types at its service centers here.
 Scroll to the bottom of the page, select the appropriate service center from the drop-down menus, and then find your form number in the list.

-Resources on Immigration Detention in Colorado
+Resources on Immigration Detention in Colorado [TOP]

 • Finding a Detained Person: The Immigration and Customs Enforcement (ICE) Online Detainee Locator System allows the public to search for the location of adults (over age 18) detained in an immigration detention facility.
 You can search by alien registration number (A number) and country of birth or by name and country of birth.
 Please note that the system is not always reliable, because ICE does not immediately update the system when it transfers a detainee.